On Conformal Transformation with Multiple Scalar Fields and Geometric Property of Field Space with Einstein-like Solutions: Formalism and Notations

 \section{Formalism and Notations}

 We shall first consider the following general Lagrangian $\mathcal{L}$ in 4-dimensional space-time for $N$ non-minimally coupled scalar fields, $\phi^i,i=1,...,N$,

 where $g$ are the determinant of $g_{\mu\nu}$ and the covariant derivative is denoted by $\nabla$. $V$ is the scalar potential that can be neglected in our main theoretical discussions but would be relevant for phenomenological studies.
-This Lagrangian is referred to as the one in Jordan frame where non-minimal couplings $f (\phi^i )R$ is present.
+This Lagrangian is referred to as the one in Jordan frame where non-minimal couplings $f (\phi^i )R$ is present. {\rem{ In the cases of phenomenological interests, $f (\phi^i )$ should satisfy $f (\phi^i )>0$ in the relevant parameter regions.}}

 We make the standard conformal transformation on the metric tensor,

 After using the transformation relations in the Appendix and denoting $\omega \equiv \ln \Omega$, we can get the Lagrangian in Einstein frame,